Why Software Resellers Need Content in their IT Marketing

 Your prospects have identified their problem and agreed on a defined solution – so what’s next?
 Converting them into customers!

-Commonly, in the decision stage, it’s ok to be promotional – your prospects are invested in your company and at the stage where they are comparing IT resellers.
+Commonly, in the decision stage, it’s okay to be promotional – your prospects are invested in your company and at the stage where they are comparing IT resellers.
 Supply them with content which not only supports the benefits of your software, but also your company’s unique industry experience, knowledge and customer service.
 Client case studies that focus on companies within your prospect’s industry demonstrate your experience in their niche field and, creating an advantage over competitors.